cornelltech/visaware/README.md

 File or directory name | Purpose
 ---------------------- | -------
-data/                  | Contains sample videos for computer vision development doc/  | Miscellaneous documentation and system setup documents that may be of use pisee/                 | All dev of Raspberry Pi that's connected to a camera pishow/                |     -"-                     connected to a projector .gitignore             | Files & patterns not included in this repository README.md              | This file
+data/                  | Contains sample videos for computer vision development doc/                   | Miscellaneous documentation and system setup documents that may be of use pisee/                 | All dev of Raspberry Pi that's connected to a camera pishow/                |     -"-                     connected to a projector